 When it comes to how it’s done naturally the answer is NO but if you directly apply fluoride to your teeth, like when you use toothpaste, then of course it “re-mineralizes” your teeth.

 Since fluoride is negatively charged, it will react with positively charged ions found in your teeth like calcium.
 When it does this, it basically depletes natural hydroxyapatite and makes it’s own fluoride version.

 This could be a problem because when it comes to bones, researchers out of the University of Toronto have uncovered that fluoride helps BUILD bone but the strength of bone declined with increasing fluoride content.7

 So what makes us think that teeth are not effected in a similar negative way?

-Everyone agrees that fluoride “builds” bone but the bone it builds is weak and leads to fractures.
+Everyone agrees that fluoride “builds” bone but the bone it builds is weak and leads to an increased risk of fractures.
 So sure fluoride “re-mineralizes” your teeth but does it do a good job?

 Studies have shown fluoride-free toothpaste containing hydroxyapatite is just as effective in remineralization and preventing cavities as fluoride toothpaste.8

 The main ingredient in these toothpastes is a naturally occurring mineral form of calcium apatite which is actually found in our teeth.